by MATT BACON >

-Figuring out the role of sex in music is a complicated and weird balance that we see throughout the whole thing.
+Figuring out the role of sex in music is complicated and weird.
+It is an odd balance that we see throughout the whole thing.
 There is a strange balance to music as a whole, and while gender roles are important, as we discussed in a previous article, I want to talk more about the politics of gender in song.
 That is to say music is largely driven by the human desire for sex – or so many theories about the origins of music would suggest.
 So why is it that songs like “Take It Off” by the Donnas become massive well loved hits and a track like “Peacock” from Katy Perry is cast aside as a silly pointless piece of schlock?
 I know I don’t normally chime in on songwriting in this blog but it will allow us to make some larger points about branding and figuring out the best way to market your music with inversions of expectations and thus finding something fundamental within the ungodly power of rock and roll.

 The reason that bands like The Donnas or Pat Benatar has such universal acclaim is their mastery of their own sexualization.
 Why though?
 Because they inverted norms.
 It’s the same reason we see the enduring appeal of an artist like Joan Jett.
 She legitimately doesn’t give a damn about her bad reputation and doesn’t want to improve her station.
 So we find ourselves digging in.
 These womens ability to show that they want to take what they want rather than hope for it to come to them.
 The demure crap that defines a lot of the female archetype in music was destroyed by these women.
 They had a sort of Freudian appeal that resonates with young people of all ages, genders and creeds.
 They gave power to women and created something that was quite frankly – incredibly erotic.
 The appeal though came from their ability to take apart the traditional ideas that make so much of pop music schlocky.
 Throughout history it was inversions like these that fueled new ideas and which makes these artists so endlessly appealing.